-I only learned about this US TV series when I saw a post on Twitter about a trailer for the second series, which featured a shot of one of the characters sitting in a London cafe.
-This followed the time-hallowed Hollywood convention of using signifiers of typical English life – a red telephone box, black … Continue reading Designated Survivor (Review, with spoilers)
+CONTAINS SPOILERS I only learned about this US TV series when I saw a post on Twitter about a trailer for the second series, which featured a shot of one of the characters sitting in a London cafe.
+This followed the time-hallowed Hollywood convention of using signifiers of typical English life – in this case, … Continue reading Designated Survivor review Pt 1

 The Nicholas Cases: Casualties of Justice by Bob Woffinden In 2006 I was the editor of a tiny astrological magazine and one of my regular contributors sent in an article about the Lady in The Lake murder.
 Briefly: teacher Gordon Park was convicted of the murder of his wife Carol; she had disappeared in 1976 … Continue reading Review: The Nicholas Cases